Click logo to link to sponsor website

 - No major changes are required as NTSC has been putting in place over the past few years all of the components needed to participate in a high-level competitive league, based on the principles and experience of the FA and other jurisdictions as adapted to the Toronto environment.

-- Strength and conditioning coaches and locally-based sports medicine professionals who have worked with NTSC teams throughout 2012 and 2013; goalkeeping coaches who have trained NTSC keepers for many years.
+- Strength and conditioning coaches and locally-based sports medicine professionals who have worked with NTSC teams since 2012, goalkeeping coaches who have experience with NTSC players.

 - A portfolio of indoor and outdoor facilities that has been developed and expanded over several years, supplemented with additional time to support the rigorous OPDL training schedule without negatively impacting other NTSC programs.

-- Several years of unqualified audited financial statements and appropriate financial ratios (debt ratio and current ratio) which provide assurance that the organization can financially sustain its commitment to OPDL over the next 2 years (2 teams in 2014 and 4 teams in 2015).
+- Several years of unqualified audited financial statements and appropriate financial ratios (debt ratio and current ratio) which provide assurance that the organization can financially sustain its commitment to OPDL.

 - An organizational structure that can support all club programs.